patdx/sunrise-alarm-clock/README.md

 ## Summary

-In Winter 2014, I was living in a bedroom with a very small window, and it was very dark in the morning.
-As a result, I decided to create an alarm clock that simulated the sunrise.
+When I lived in a dark bedroom with a very small window, I decided to create an alarm clock that simulated the sunrise.
+Electronics and  software from scratch.
 It made waking up much more pleasant!

 ## Features